Clevis22/TracePrint/README.md

   - Local storage
   - ClientRects
   - And more!
-- Hashes collected data to generate unique identifier
+- Hashes collected data to generate a unique identifier
-- Includes utility functions for device type detection, color gamut, reduced motion, etc
+- Includes utility functions for device type detection, color gamut, reduced motion, etc.
-- Designed to be lightweight and fast
+- Lightweight and fast fingerprinting algorithm

+### Responsible Use

+While device fingerprinting has legitimate applications in security, analytics, and personalization, it also raises privacy concerns when used without user consent.
+When integrating TracePrint, please ensure:

+- Users are informed about fingerprinting and given a choice to opt-out
+- Data collection is limited to only necessary attributes
+- Fingerprints are handled securely and not shared without consent
+- Compliance with local regulations around user privacy and device tracking

 ## Usage